pc2/sus-compiler/README.md

 To get started with learning SUS, have a look at [this talk](https://www.youtube.com/watch?v=jJvtZvcimyM).
 In 40 minutes it goes over most language features through examples.
 Because further development will make this outdated rather quickly, a changelog is provided below to keep track.

 For an example project to tinker with, see [VonTum/BitSerialMatrixMultiply](https://github.com/VonTum/BitSerialMatrixMultiply).

-To get in touch, feel free to join our [Discord](https://discord.gg/ZCgzjbrppz).

 #### Changelog since Talk
 - Nothing yet